ulif/diceware/README.rst

 .. _proof: http://xkcd.com/936/

 The standard english wordlist of this `diceware` implementation contains 8192 = 2**13 different english words.
-It is a copy of the `Diceware 8192 list`_ provided by Heartsucker.
+It is a hand-compiled 8192-words list provided by `Heartsucker`_.
 Therefore, picking a random word from this list gives an entropy of 13 bits.
 Picking six words means an entropy of 6 x 13 = 73 bits.

 The special chars replacing chars of the originally created passphrase give some more entropy (the more chars you have, the more additional